-If you are parking and collecting your child, they are to wait on the steps in the quadrangle for you.
-Please discuss with your child exactly where you will meet them and what to do if you are late.
+If you are parking and collecting your child, please discuss with your child exactly where you will meet them and what to do if you are late.
 If you are running late, please ask children to go to the office to wait until you arrive.
 No child should be waiting for parents out of the school grounds.